Waddlen/poosdlargeproj/README.md

 Deliverables:
 Zipped PowerPoint presentation -- (all members must submit)

-First, make sure you put your names into the spreadsheet https://docs.google.com/spreadsheets/d/1PhJ7Cw2X-fh5iJhuWb0SElX6jZHXwcn6usFvU5g3xTQ/edit#gid=0 (Links to an external site.)Links to an external site.
+First, make sure you put your names into the spreadsheet.
 You will get a zero if you miss your team's presentation without prior approval of the instructor.
 This is the rubric for the final presentation (but does not indicate a required order)

 1. Submission of PowerPoint slides to the Webcourse - 10 pts